lvgl/lvgl/docs/widgets/core/label.md

 A label is the basic object type that is used to display text.

 ## Parts and Styles
-- `LV_PART_MAIN` ut uses all the typical background properties and the text properties.
+- `LV_PART_MAIN`  Uses all the typical background properties and the text properties.
 The padding values can be used to add space between the text and the background.
+- `LV_PART_SCROLLBAR` The scrollbar that is shown when the text is larger than the widget's size.
+- `LV_PART_SELECTED` Tells the style of the [selected text](#text-selection).
+Only `text_color` and `bg_color` style properties can be used.

 ## Usage